 By: Sharon Aron Baron

 Jennifer Bramley, Former Director of Community Development, told Tamarac Talk in March of 2012, the Federal Transit Administration announced the availability of discretionary bus and bus facilities grant funds.
-The intent of the program was to enhance mobility of the public via mass transit to reduce traffic congestion and vehicular emissions.
+The program intended to enhance the mobility of the public via mass transit to reduce traffic congestion and vehicular emissions.

 She said that the city applied for federal transit Bus Livability Funds under Broward County and agreed to pay the county’s required 10 percent administrative fee.
-The city received notice of the award in the amount of $401,400.
+The city received notice of the $401,400 award.

 Here are the 16 locations for new bus shelters.
 You can find these on a map at Capital Improvement Projects: